 Despite substantial new supply over the past few years, well-placed office and retail space in the city center is beginning to get absorbed with rental rates starting to increase.
 However, there is concern that stalled projects will enter the market during a period of weak demand, while banks may be forced to liquidate distressed property assets due to the IMF bailout.
 Management continues to monitor and evaluate the ultimate impact of Covid-19 on property prices and the Mongolian economy.
-While there have been very limited transactions during the last few months, Management is of the opinion that there has not yet been any material impact on property prices as it is impossible to determine the ultimate impact of Covid-19.
+While there have been very limited transactions during the last few months, Management is of the opinion that property prices have declined as a result of the impacts of Covid-19.
+As a result, during the second quarter, the Corporation recorded Fair Value impairment to the carrying values of its portfolio and an impairment to its headquarters building's carrying value which is accounted for as Property & Equipment.